-Students complete a minimum of eight (8) clinical internships while in the Athletic Training program.
-Each experience will provide exposure to different professional athletic training settings.
-Individuals will serve as athletic training students in high schools, community college, university, clinic and hospital environments at various sites near the CBU campus.
+Graduates of this program will complete eight (8) clinical rotations while in the program providing exposure to different professional athletic training settings including high schools, community colleges, universities, clinics, physician offices, and professional sport environments.

-The Master of Science in Athletic Training program at CBU is the first entry-level masters program in California.
-The entry-level designation is given to those programs that seek to prepare students as certified athletic trainers according to the Commission on Accreditation of Athletic Training Education (CAATE).
+The Master of Science in Athletic Training program at CBU is the first professional master's degree program in California to be accredited by the Comission on Accreditation of Athletic Training Education (CAATE).
 Individuals wanting to become certified athletic trainers must earn a degree from a CAATE accredited athletic training program and must pass a national examination administered by the Board of Certification.

-Graduate Program in Kinesiology
+Graduate Program in Speech Language Pathology